jhvozdovich/bakery-tracker/README.md

 ### Description

-_The purpose of this project is to create a C# web application that accepts string inputs of a word and a sentence from the user.
-It demonstrates the use of Behavior Driven Development and Test Driven Development using C# with the MSTest unit testing framework._
+_The purpose of this project is to create a C# web application that tracks user inputs of vendors and their associated orders for a baking business.
+It demonstrates the use of Behavior Driven Development and Test Driven Development using C# with the MSTest unit testing framework.
+The use of the `ASP.NET` Core framework and MVC architecture with RESTful routing principles is also demonstrated._

 ### Instructions for use: